-- Make sure the mixing tee is rinsed clean with the wash wand and the hopper valve is closed. - Switch the motor OFF. - Close any valve(s) installed on suction line between pump and tank. - If fluid is left in the tank, rotate the valves on the discharge manifold to the closed position. - Remove the filter / shear as described in maintenance section. - Clean filter / shear as described in maintenance section.
+- Make sure the mixing tee is rinsed clean with the wash wand and the hopper valve is closed. - Switch the motor OFF. - Close the valve on the suction line between the tank and the pump. - If fluid is left in the tank, rotate the valves on the discharge manifold to the closed position. - Remove the filter / shear as described in maintenance section. - Clean filter / shear as described in maintenance section.